Timely Permitting Decisions

 • 52% on-time completion for permits in the 12-Month Timeframe.

-To assist applicants in submitting complete applications for projects that involve wetlands, as a permit streamlining and time efficiency measure, Wetland Mitigation Guidance has been posted online.
-DEEP and ACOE also held a Mitigation Summit on August 28, 2025 for stakeholders to learn about how the state and federal programs intersect.
+DEEP posted the new Wetland Mitigation Guidance, as a permit streamlining and time efficiency measure that will assist applicants.
+DEEP and ACOE also held a Mitigation Summit on August 28 for stakeholders to learn about how the state and federal programs intersect.

 Spring 2025